 Revised Income Tax Audit Limit for AY 2022-23

-The chart below will throw some extra lights on the provision mention above and show clearly about Tax Audit Limit for AY 2022-23.
+The chart below will throw some extra light on the provision mention above and show clearly about Tax Audit Limit for AY 2022-23.

 Tax Audit Limit for Individual/HUF/firm engaged in Business